hacks-guide/Guide_Wii/docs/hu_HU/nand-backup.md

 outline: false
 ---

-# Creating a NAND Backup (Wii)
+# NAND mentés készítése (Wii)

-In order to protect your Wii from permanant bricks, this guide will instruct you on how to create a NAND backup.
+Annak érdekében, hogy megvédjük a Wii-odat egy permanens bricktől az az útmutató arra fog kérni, hogy készíts egy NAND mentést.
 Most users will want to select **nanddumper@ios**, with **BootMii** as a backup option for users that can use an SD card.

-:::details Importing NAND Backup to Dolphin Emulator
+:::details A NAND mentés importálása a Dolphin Emulátorba

 Your NAND backup can be utilized in Dolphin Emulator, if you choose to do so.